 Whichever brand you choose will offer fantastic quality, good basic features and great pricing!
 These tough little ranges are ideal for making kitchen upgrades on a budget and for people who want to avoid potentially costly maintenance.
 The GE models offer more color options and GE offers a larger oven for the base model, but overall both brands offer very similar features and styles.

 Thanks for reading this comparison of coil top electric range models from Frigidaire and GE.
 We hope you found it to be informative.
+For more budget range information, check out our Hotpoint range reviews and Amana electric range reviews!
 Please leave a comment below.
 We'd love to hear from you!

 Editor's Note: This blog was originally written in October of 2015 and has been completely revamped and updated for accuracy as of the publication date noted above.